Leadership Training Programs

 Most of the programs discussed above require fees to participate.
 Some employers may have professional development money set aside for these kinds of activities.

 Leadership training programs often exist with little to no help from any government entity.
 Programs like Leadership St. Louis have classes where participants meet with government employees and officials.
 Beyond this interaction, a city's interaction with its leadership program varies greatly.
 It is interesting to note that depending on the community, a city's version of "Leadership St. Louis" is run by a different entity.
-Leadership Cape Girardeau, of Cape Girardeau Missouri, is hosted by the local chamber of commerce.
-Likewise, Leadership Perryville, of Perryville Missouri, is also hosted by the local chamber of commerce.
-In Kissimmee, FL the city hosts several leadership programs including a program targeted to high schoolers.
-One of those programs is their version of leadership St. Louis.
+For example, Leadership Cape Girardeau, of Cape Girardeau Missouri, is hosted by the local chamber of commerce.
+In Kissimmee, FL the city hosts several leadership programs including a program targeted to high school students.

 The success of a leadership program can be measured in two ways.
 The first is asking training participants whether they have gained any new skills or insights.
 The second is by asking the trainee’s fellow employees how it is to work with them.
 The best way to do this is by surveying employees before and after the training course.
 The first survey serves as a baseline, and the second shows how the person improved.